 Wright has reviewed poetry for the Poetry Project Newsletter and The Brooklyn Rail and wrote art criticism for Artnexus, Art & Antiques, Chelsea Now, the Villager, On-Verge and other publications.
 He has written 13 books of poetry (Ginsberg wrote a forward to his Take Over,) and appeared in numerous anthologies.
 He regularly exhibits and publishes his own artwork as well.

 Ilka Scobie, LiVE MAG!
-Associate Editor, is a native New Yorker, poet and art critic.
+Deputy Editor, is a native New Yorker, poet and art critic.
 She has written extensively for artnet and currently contributes to London's Artlyst.
 Recent poems have appeared in Poetry in Performance, Vanitas, and here/there.
 She was also Deputy Editor of Cover Magazine.

 Lori Ortiz, Associate Editor, Designer/Developer, has enjoyed an accomplished painting career and wrote arts journalism for trade and weekly publications in NYC.
 She is the author of Disco Dance.
 Aside from a 2009 certificate in Adobe Web Design from Pace University, and many SVA CE design and web development courses, she most recently earned a Udacity/Grow with Google Front-End Web Developer Nanodegree.